 We tend to think that pesticides and herbicides are new to agriculture.
 But, the truth is that people have been trying to battle back against bugs and weeds for a very long time.
 Most Americans associate tobacco with cigarettes, but it also is a powerful insecticide.
 Conversely, the pretty smells and medicinal potential of various essential oils come to mind readily.
 But, many don’t always realize that numerous types of bugs are repelled by these attractive smells.

 Neem is one such natural, historical, and once widely used weapon in the war to raise clean food.

 What is Neem?

 Neem is a tree that is native to India.
 The species name is Azadirachta indica.
-Not surprisingly, this evergreen tree plays an important part within the culture’s traditional Ayurvedic medicine.
+Not surprisingly, this evergreen tree plays an important part in the culture’s traditional Ayurvedic medicine.

-The leaves and the seeds of the neem tree’s fruit are the parts of the tree most widely utilized as they are easily renewable sources.
-Neem oil is derived from crushing of the seeds, which is why it is also called neem seed oil.
+The leaves and the seeds of the neem tree’s fruit are the parts of the plant most widely utilized as they are easily renewable sources.
+Neem oil is derived from the crushing of the seeds, which is why it is also called neem seed oil.

 Both neem oil and the leaves have a wide variety of beneficial uses for everything from pest control to personal hygiene.